Cancer Survivors: Find the Support You Need

 Sanford Health offers survivorship resources that can help you:

-- Cope with long-term physical and emotional effects from treatment
+- Cope with the long-term physical and emotional effects of treatment

 - Manage your risk for recurrence